miguelbper/miguelbper.github.io/_posts/2023-03-22-js-2023-02-twenty-four-seven-four-in-one.md

 ![]({{ page.image0 | relative_url }})

-Fill every cell of the grid with a number in $\\{0,\ldots,7\\}$, such that the following constraints are satisfied:
+We want to fill each cell of the grid with a number in $\\{0,\ldots,7\\}$, such that the following constraints are satisfied:
 - Each $7 \times 7$ subgrid has one $1$, two $2$'s, ..., seven $7$'s.
 - Each row/column in every $7 \times 7$ subgrid contains exactly four nonzero numbers.
 The sum of every such row/column is $20$.
 - Every $2 \times 2$ square in the grid must have at least one cell with a $0$.
-- If a row/column in the $12 \times 12$ grid has a blue number, then either that number is the sum of the row/column, or the blue number is the first nonzero value seen in that row/column.
+- If a row/column in the $12 \times 12$ grid is marked with a blue number, then either that number is the sum of the row/column, or the blue number is the first nonzero value seen in that row/column.
 - The numbered cells form a connected region.

 Question: in the completed grid, what is the product of the areas of the connected groups of squares with a $0$?